iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > Just another big brother app.
 Whitmer has lost her mind right along with every other democrat.
 B.iggest I.diot D.emocrats E.ver N.ominated Way to screw the world over with your ignorance.<br> :date: __2021-05-18 22:55:12__

 > Last exposure check was 2/9/21 and it now May 16.<br> :date: __2021-05-16 19:30:21__

-> I have deleted and reinstalled the app several times.
-I had it set to run in the background, to never sleep, and it still won't update the last time it checked for exposure; it's been weeks.
-Instead of blaming everyone's problems on their phones or settings, how about taking ownership and just fixing the app?
-You know multiple people with different phones have the same issues...FIX IT.<br> :date: __2021-05-15 19:40:15__

-> I checked the app and it hadn't updated its info since March 14th (I checked early May).<br> :date: __2021-05-15 07:44:56__